 And the future development of the world revolution will proceed at the same pace as this march of our Red Army.
-The Russian proletarian revolution has become the mightiest sovereign state in the Menacing the white noble Warsaw, we by that very action tear into scraps the treaty of Versailles.
+The Russian proletarian revolution has become the mightiest sovereign state in the world.
+Menacing the white noble Warsaw, we by that very action tear into scraps the treaty of Versailles.
 If the Entente is unable to defend its beloved first born, the white noble Poland, who is going to pay any attention to it?
-The Entente is capable only of sending threatening messages; gradually these threats become weaker and weaker, changing into uncertain suggestions of threats. same time the Red Army moves forward and forward. that the bourgeoisie of the small countries ceases to believe in the might of the Entente.
+The Entente is capable only of sending threatening messages; gradually these threats become weaker and weaker, changing into uncertain suggestions of threats.
+And at the same time the Red Army moves forward and forward.
+It is clear that the bourgeoisie of the small countries ceases to believe in the might of the Entente.